OpenCyphal/libcanard/CONTRIBUTING.md

 ### SonarQube

 SonarQube is a cloud solution so its use is delegated to the CI/CD pipeline.
-If you need access, please get in touch with the UAVCAN Development Team members.
+If you need access, please get in touch with the OpenCyphal Development Team members.

 ### IDE